Hostile Takeover

 Was that a test?
 Maybe this drone wasn’t slow, but evaluating her abilities as a leader?

-J wished she could get a read on this drone, but her processes lagged dreadfully, subsystems unreliable — a consequence, no doubt, of whatever had left her mortifyingly unresponsive when this drone showed up.
+J wished she could get a read on this drone, but all her processes lagged dreadfully, several subsystems rendered unreliable — a consequence, no doubt, of whatever error had left her mortifyingly unresponsive when this drone showed up.
 Keep it together, J.

 J looked the other drone up and down.
-Without her optics resolving a clear picture, what little she could discern indicated this drone was very short for a disassembler.
+With her optics unable to resolve a clear picture, what little she could discern indicated this drone was very short for a disassembler.

 Suspicious.